timeplus-io/docs/docs/destination.md

 You need to create a Slack incoming webhook so that Timeplus can send a slack message in the specific channel for each result.
 Please follow the [Slack documentation](https://api.slack.com/messaging/webhooks) for the instructions.

 Once you've got the Slack webhook URL, you can specify it in the dialog and set a message body.
-You can refer to column name via the `{{.column}}` expression.
+You can refer to the column name via the `{{.column}}` expression.
 For instance, assume the output of the query is

 | time                    | number | note |
 | ----------------------- | ------ | ---- |